cksdml1014/chanisong/_pages/about.md

     <img src="https://cksdml1014.github.io/chanisong/images/profile1.jpg" alt="Hi!
 I'm Chani!" style="width: 100%;">
 </div>

-Welcome to my website!
+Welcome to my personal website!

-This website is made to display my works, which proves my abilities to be a PhD candidate, and which also shows my will and how I get to decide to challenge for being a phD.
+I created this space to showcase my work and research, which reflect both my qualifications as a prospective PhD candidate and my journey toward pursuing a doctoral degree.
+Here, you'll find a collection of my academic projects, publications, and other efforts that have shaped my path and aspirations in research.

-I'm Chan-Eui Song, a bachelor's student in mechanical engineering & mathematics(double major) from SNU.

-I've fulfilled all the requirements for graduation.
-Since September 2023, I've been working as a researcher from **[IDeAOcean](https://ideaocean.ai)**, a company developing state-of-the-art technology on mechanism and machine design.
+My name is Chan-Eui Song, and I hold a bachelor's degree in Mechanical Engineering with a double major in Mathematics from Seoul National University (SNU).
+I have completed all my graduation requirements and, since September 2023, I have been working as a researcher at **[IDeAOcean](https://ideaocean.ai)**—an innovative company specializing in state-of-the-art technology for mechanism and machine design.

-I'm planning to pursue my PhD course starting in 2025, expecting to grow a lot through interaction with many talented researchers from around the world.

-I'm an expert at mechanism design, but I also love to study control / mechanics / robotics and other issues that may innovate the world.
+I plan to begin my PhD studies in 2025, and I’m excited about the opportunity to collaborate with and learn from esteemed researchers across the globe.
+My primary focus is mechanism design, but I’m equally passionate about control systems, optimization, robotics, and mechanics—areas that I believe hold great potential to drive meaningful innovation in our world.

-I love math and mechanics, and I aim to make a huge contribution to society through research and education.
+I am deeply committed to mathematics and engineering, and I aspire to make a lasting contribution to society through research and education.

+On this website, you can explore some of my key works:
-You can find my most notable research from "Publication and Manuscript", which contains my publications and manuscripts in my research in Mechanism Design Automation Technology with supportive images and videos to illustrate it in detail.
+- **Publications and Manuscripts:** This section features my research in Mechanism Design Automation Technology, supported by images and videos that offer deeper insights into my findings.

-You can also find my other research in various areas including control, robotics and origami structures from "Projects", along with other notable projects including METHEUS which won CES Innovationi award.

-From "Key Courses", you can find my academic accomplishment in key courses.

-From "Education", you can find my strong will and devotion to education through various actvities, and the reason I want to be a professor and PhD.
+- **Projects and Research Results:** In this section, you'll find my work across diverse areas such as control systems, robotics, and origami structures.
+Many of these projects are the result of in-depth research and are supplemented with materials like data, designs, and visual aids that further illustrate my findings.
+Notable projects include METHEUS, which was recognized with a CES Innovation Award.
+- **Key Courses:** This section highlights my academic achievements in key subject areas, showcasing the breadth of my studies.
+- **Education:** Discover the diverse educational experiences that have shaped my passion for academia and my drive to become both a professor and a researcher.

-From "STEM", you can find my activities in SNU's Honor Society STEM, where you can find how I like to communicate with people in different fields to gain motivation and insights to research.
+- **STEM Activities:** Learn about my involvement in SNU's Honor Society STEM, where I collaborate with peers from various disciplines to foster creative problem-solving and research ideas.

-In "Miscellaneous", you can see my periods in exchange student at RWTH Aachen University where I find my will and strength to study abroad, in a community where many cultural backgrounds meet.
-Also, you can find my periods in military, where I grew in various aspects including leadership, healthy mentality, reading, English, Mechanics.

-I like discussing engineering issues from various fields, and I'd appreciate constructive conversation or contact.

-I'm also a huge football fan, supporting FC Seoul from when I was 4.
+- **Miscellaneous:** Here, you’ll find reflections on my time as an exchange student at RWTH Aachen University, where I embraced diverse cultural perspectives, and insights from my military service, which developed my leadership, discipline, and resilience.

+In addition to my academic pursuits, I’m always eager to engage in thoughtful discussions on a wide range of engineering topics.
+I invite you to connect with me—whether to discuss my research or to share ideas from your own experiences.

 P.S.
-For non-Korean speakers finding it hard to pronounce my name, you can call me Chani :)
+If you find it difficult to pronounce my name, feel free to call me Chani!